robbestad/sdrive-cli/README.md

-# SDRIVE UPLOAD
+# SDRIVE UPLOAD WITH E2E
-12

 #### To use:

 - Create an API key at `https://sdrive.pro`
-- Stake Credits for payment.
-1 Credit = 100KB.
-- Run `sdrive config create` to add this key and your GUID to your sdrive.toml
+- Run `sdrive config create` to add the API key and your GUID to your sdrive.toml
+- Run `sdrive config generate-key` to create a secure encryption and decryption key in your keyring

-To upload, write `sdrive upload <file>` when you want to upload something
+To upload: `sdrive upload <file>`

-##### Credits

-You can get Credits directly from here: https://jup.ag/swap/SOL-CREDITS_4ptcYkUypE7sDH82oXaeykaAJunuB4yeDJeiLJwS2nQc or buy an SDrive NFT to get Credits emissions: https://mint.sdrive.app